tatianafrank/gtd-api/README.md

 - The first (or exact) year during which incident(s) took place.
 Accepts numerical value only.

 **Endyr**
-- Endyr is require if using Startyr.
+- Endyr is required if using Startyr.
 If you are searching for incidents during a range of years, Endyr would be the end of the range but not included in the range.
 For example, to search incidents which took place during 1991-1993 including 1993 enter 1994 as the Endyr and 1991 as the Startyr.
 Accepts numerical value only.

 **Country**
 - Numerical code for country or countries you would like to search.
 To search for a range of countries, enter a new country parameter for each additional country.
-For example, to search for incident that occurred in Afghanistan and Albania enter 'search/?country=4&amp;country=5'.
+For example, to search for incidents that occurred in Afghanistan and Albania enter 'search/?country=4&amp;country=5'.
 Please reference the GTD codebook for the list of country codes.
 Accepts numerical value only.

 **attacktype1**
 - Numerical code for method of attack.
 To search for a range, enter a new attacktype1 parameter for each additional type.
 Please refer to the <a href="https://www.start.umd.edu/gtd/downloads/Codebook.pdf">GTD Codebook</a> for list of attack type codes.
 Accepts numerical value only.